 1. Watch out for scammers

 We hear a lot about scam websites on the internet, especially foreign sites in developing countries.
 So how can you make sure you don't get taken?
-To avoid scam artists, patients need to do a bit of research to separate honest medicine suppliers from scammers.
+To avoid scam artists, patients need to do a bit of research to separate honest medication suppliers from scammers.
 Google is your friend here, it's a great tool for discovering information.
 You should search Google for the website's name, the name of its founder (if available), and find out about their track record.
-If you find none or multiple bad reviews avoid that supplier as it will be quite risky.
-Here's a quick free guide: https://fixhepc.com/fixhepc-scam-check.html
+If you find none or multiple bad reviews, definitely avoid that supplier as it will be quite risky.
+Here's a quick guide.

-If media outlets (such as TV networks, newspapers, or well known websites) publish good or bad information about the website you're researching, that would give you excellent insight about it.
-It's worth noting that FixHepC Buyers Club was mentioned positively in about a dozen prestigious media outlets, such as The Lancet medical journal, WebMD, BBC Newsnight, The Sydney Morning Herald, and many others.
+Additionally, if media outlets (such as TV networks, newspapers, or reputable websites) publish good or bad information about the website you're researching, this will give you excellent insights about it.
+It's worth noting that here has been a lot of positive scientific and mainstream media coverage on FixHepC and its founder, Dr. James Freeman, such as in WebMD, Healthline, The Lancet Medical Journal, BBC Newsnight, Medscape, The Sydney Morning Herald, and many others.
 Here is a BBC Newsnight video investigation of one of the early FixHepC patients.

-Just like with all other products, there are good and bad quality generics.
-So how to ensure the quality of the Epclusa® generic you buy?
+Just like with any other product, there are good and bad quality generics.
+So how to ensure the quality of the Epclusa generic you buy?
 There are three factors that decide the quality of all generic medications: Licensing, Bioequivalence (biological equivalence), and CGMP (Current Good Manufacturing Practice).

-One of the best ways to guarantee a generic medication is of the highest quality is licensing.
+One of the best ways to guarantee that a generic medication is of the highest quality is licensing.
 Licensed generics are medications produced under license from brand (originator) pharmaceutical companies.
-This pretty much guarantees that they are, for all intents and purposes, exactly the same as their brand name counterparts.
-So if licensed generics are available anywhere, patients should try to source these medicines.
-That’s the main reason why FixHepC sources its generics from just three reputable pharmaceutical companies in India, Mylan®, CiplaMed®, and Hetero Drugs®, as they all produce their Hepatitis C medications under license from the originator (Gilead Sciences®).
+This pretty much guarantees that they are the same as their brand name counterparts.
+So if licensed generics are available, patients should try to source these medicines.
+This is the main reason why FixHepC sources its generics from the U.S. pharmaceutical company Mylan as it produces its Hepatitis C medicines under license from the brand name company (Gilead Sciences).

 Current Good Manufacturing Practice certificates, as the name implies, are issued by the US FDA and EMA (European Medicines Agency) when a drug manufacturer meets all the requirements for highest quality mass production of pharmaceuticals.
 CGMP is the only thing that guarantees that the latest batch of medication meets the same high-quality standards as the batch that passed bioequivalence testing.
 Needless to say, you should choose manufacturers that were awarded this certificate.
 Again, licensing notionally covers this requirement since CGMP is a basic condition for entering into a licensing agreement with the originator.